 Often, cat guardians will use their hands or fingers to play with their cat.
 If this becomes a habit, the cat will come to equate hands and/or fingers will toys and bite them as they would a toy.
 Rather than use your hands as playthings, redirect your cat to interactive toys so they learn what is appropriate for play.
 Wand toys are recommended rather than any type of toy you might hold in your hand.
 Cats get pretty excited when playing, and if you’re holding a toy and she accidentally bites your hand when trying to grab the toy, she may not understand that biting your hand was wrong.
 Using the wand toy takes that confusion factor out of the picture.

-Lack of Mental Stimulation
+A Reason Why Cats Bite Ties To Lack of Mental Stimulation

 Does your cat chase and bite your feet when you’re walking?
 This may be due to a lack of stimulation.
 Cats are hunters at heart that like to stalk their prey.
 If they don’t have appropriate outlets for that hunting instinct, they may find it by stalking your feet.
 Think about it, your feet are a moving target and your toes are just the right size for a cat to think of as prey.
 If your cat exhibits this behavior, try scheduling play sessions using a wand toy.
 Look for a toy that resembles a small bird in size to maximize the enjoyment of the hunt for your cat.